-The Transportation Alternatives Program is a federal program under MAP-21 that provides funding to projects considered "alternatives" to traditional highway construction.
+The Transportation Alternatives Program is a federal program under MAP-21 that provides funding to projects considered "alternative" to traditional highway construction.
 The TA Program combines three former federal programs: Transportation Enhancements (TE), Safe Routes to School (SRTS), and Recreational Trails (RTP).
 Eligible recipients include local governments, regional transportation authorities, transit agencies, natural resource or public land agencies, school districts and agencies, and other appropriate local or regional governmental entities.
 Non-profits are not eligible to be direct recipients of the funds.
 Eligible projects will include bicycle and pedestrian facilities, complete streets, safe routes to schools, environmental mitigation, and others.
 Please review the federal guidance for a complete list of eligible activities.

-One of the key differences between the TA Program and the previous programs is that large MPOs, including the Transportation Planning Board, will play a new role in project selection for a portion of program funds that will be suballocated to large metropolitan regions.
 For the National Capital Region, this new program offers an opportunity to fund regional priorities and complement regional planning activities.
 In the National Capital Region, the TA Program will be framed as a complementary component of the TPB's Transportation/Land-Use Connections (TLC) Program, which provides technical assistance for small planning studies to TPB member jurisdictions, and a potential implementation tool for the Regional Transportation Priorities Plan.

 Please contact TPB staff at TAP@mwcog.org with any questions about the regional TA Program application process.